 5. If you have a large number of shared matches with one person, filtering and searching can make them easier to evaluate.

 Use the Hints, New and Starred buttons at the top of a person’s Shared Matches list to view just those with matching ancestors, new Shared Matches and/or those you’ve starred.
 Click the Search Matches button to search the Shared Matches’ trees for specific surnames or birth locations.
 This helps you find surname and location patterns even if a common ancestor isn’t immediately available.

-From the January/February 2016 Family Tree Magazine.
+A version of this article appeared in the January/February 2016 issue of Family Tree Magazine.